btherens/vanity.html/readme.md

 vanity.html is a simple and lightweight profile website.
 The setup is intended to represent a bare-bones mvc framework supporting a single page multi-view web application.
 Scripts and stylesheets are embedded with the html output.

+visit `/pdf` path of the website for a PDF version of the page.

 ## Screenshot
 <table style="width:100%">
   <tr>